Chapter 4: Construction Details, Section 71: Existing Drainage Facilities

 During the work, do the following:

-Ensure contractor backfills trenches, holes, depressions, and pits resulting from work on existing drainage facilities.
+Make sure the contractor backfills trenches, holes, depressions, and pits resulting from work on existing drainage facilities.
 Backfill in surfaced areas should match the thickness and quality of the roadway section.

 Require removal to the specified minimum depth below finished grade.
 Record your observations in the daily report and note that the minimum depth requirements have been met.